flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command parse the `Revision Number` contained into the Vampire `Core Revision String`.
+This command parse the `Revision Number` found into the Vampire `Core Revision String`.

 The `Core Revision String` is only present in the official AmigaOS Flash Binary cores provided by the APOLLO-Team.